|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 PSPB 6256.
 E-Publishing Technologies And Standards.
 2 Credits.

-Overview of current and emerging content technologies; software and hardware components of a typical publishing system, the enabling standards, and publishing systems architecture.
+Overview of current and emerging content technologies, software and hardware components of a typical publishing system, enabling standards, and publishing systems architecture.
 Restricted to students in the MPS in publishing program.
 Prerequisite: PSPB 6251.

 PSPB 6257.
 Designing for E-Publishing Success.
 2 Credits.

-Principles of digital design: usability testing, search engine optimization, iterative design, and multiple presentational models.
-Prerequisite: PSPB 6251.
+Principles of digital design, usability testing, search engine optimization, iterative design, and multiple presentational models.
+Information architecture, usability, and design.
+Prerequisites: PSPB 6251.

 PSPB 6259.
 E-Publishing Tools.
 2 Credits.